Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Drake vs. Missouri
+3 Best College Basketball Bets and Player Props for Arizona vs. Akron

 - TV Channel: TNT